bulentsoykan/real-time-simulation-book/docs/part1/chapter02.md

 The key is to select the **appropriate level of fidelity** for the decision at hand.

-*-- VISUAL AID DESCRIPTION --*
-*Imagine a 2x2 graph.
-The X-axis is labeled "Computational Cost / Complexity" (from Low to High).
-The Y-axis is labeled "Predictive Accuracy / Usefulness".*
-*- In the **bottom-left quadrant**: Low Cost, Low Accuracy.
-This is a "Back-of-the-Envelope" calculation.
-Quick but not reliable.*
-*- In the **top-left quadrant**: Low Cost, High Accuracy.
-This is the **"Ideal Model"**.
-It is a powerful abstraction that captures the essential dynamics of the system simply.*
-*- In the **bottom-right quadrant**: High Cost, Low Accuracy.
-This is the **"Worst Case"**.
-A complex, slow model that is wrong.*
-*- In the **top-right quadrant**: High Cost, High Accuracy.
-This is the **"High-Fidelity / Brute Force"** model.
-It may be very accurate but too slow or complex for real-time decisions.
-The goal of a good modeler is often to move from this quadrant to the "Ideal Model" quadrant through clever abstraction.*
-*-- END VISUAL AID DESCRIPTION --*

 ## 2.5 Ensuring Trust: The Simulation Lifecycle and V&V